Model Theory of R-trees: Properties of the theory rbRTr

-where $a=a_1,...,a_n$ and $b=b_1,...,b_n$ are tuples in $\M$..
-Note that by compactness, the infimum in the definition is actually realized.
+where $b=b_1,\dots,b_n$ and $b'=b'_1,\dots,b'_n$ are tuples in $\M$.
+Note that since $\M$ realizes all $2n$-types, the infimum in the definition is actually realized.
 This definition can be extended in the obvious way to spaces of types over parameters.
-In what follows, we will call a choice of a particular $a\models q$ and $b\models s$ a \emph{configuration.}

-\begin{lemma} \begin{enumerate} \item The space $S_1(\rbRT_r)$ of $1$-types over the empty set is in bijective correspondence with the interval $[0,r]$.
-In fact, with the $d$-metric on types, it is isometric to $[0, r]$.